-Understanding Schizophrenia Management Guidelines: A Guide For Patients And Families
+Schizophrenia Management Guidelines For Patients And Families

-Medically reviewed by Andrea Brant, LMHC
+Medically reviewed by Andrea Brant, LMHC and Laura Angers Maddox, NCC, LPC

-Updated May 9, 2024by BetterHelp Editorial Team
+Updated November 13, 2024by BetterHelp Editorial Team

+Global statistics indicate that approximately 24 million people live with schizophrenia.
+Feeling overwhelmed after a schizophrenia diagnosis can be common.
+Seeking answers may be the first step toward greater understanding and support.
 While ongoing research strives for a cure, current treatment options can facilitate positive strides for individuals living with schizophrenia, potentially allowing for increased stability and meaningful life experiences.

 Knowing the principles that guide treatment decisions can offer a sense of reassurance as you and your healthcare team create your personalized care plan.
 Understanding schizophrenia management guidelines can empower both the patient and their family, creating a collaborative journey toward stability and wellness.
 Common treatment options usually include medication, therapy, and psychosocial support.